vippsas/vipps-recurring-api/vipps-recurring-api.md

 Capture is done with the [`capture charge`][capture-charge-endpoint] endpoint.

-`Idempotency key` header must be set in the request.
+`Idempotency-Key` header must be set in the request.
 Then, if a capture request fails for any reason, it can be retried with the same idempotency key.
 Also, in the case of retries, it will prevent duplicating capture operations.